TilenBerlak/Chuckinator/README.md

 # Chuckinator

-Is a 3D first-person shooter game written in Javascript and WebGL.
+Is a 3D first-person shooter game programmed in Javascript and WebGL.
+The game can be played at: https://tilenberlak.github.io/chuckinator/